tridge/cuav/capturescripts/RasPi/README.txt

 Run stop.sh to stop all capture processes
 Run clear_images.sh to delete all captured images from the Pi

+Note a telemetry stream will be available over the Zerotier IP.
+Connect to it via "mavproxy.py --master=udpout:<Pi Zerotier IP>:14550"

 Images are stored in png format in the ~/images_captured/<start datetime> folder

 Run the "joeenter.py" file to enter in known Joe locations after an image collection flight.